janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 style="width: 100%; height: 300px; border: 0;margin-top: -1.5em;">
 </iframe>

 I found that a good directory for the JSON files is `./webmentions/data` since my sync script lives in `./webmentions/sync.js`.
-First I tried to co-locate blog posts and their webmentions cache but it turned out to be quite complicated to find the correct directory for based on the `wm-target` property.
-I could parse those urls and then also parse all my post's frontmatter to try and match them but there is an easier way to associate mentions and posts in GraphQL.
+First I tried to co-locate blog posts and their webmentions cache in the same but it turned out to be quite complicated to find the correct directory based on the `wm-target` property.
+I could parse those urls and then also parse all my post's frontmatter to try and match them but there is an easier way to associate mentions and posts and that is GraphQL.

 One optimization for the synchronization flow is to not always fetch all webmentions.
 If you regularly sync your mentions, you can use the `since` parameter in the webmention.io API in order to limit the timeframe for new mentions.

 #### Sourcing webmentions into Gatsby's GraphQL layer
 Now that we have the mentions in our repository, we want to tell Gatsby to ingest them so we can query them via GraphQL.
 For that we need to install [gatsby-transformer-json](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-json#readme) and [gatsby-source-filesystem](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-filesystem#readme).

-In the `gatsby-config.js` we then set the plugins up like this:
+In the `gatsby-config.js` we then set up the plugins like this:
 ```javascript
 plugins: [{
   resolve: `gatsby-transformer-json`,